← Back to home

 At nanoservice scale — hundreds or thousands of services — operational overhead is not zero.
 Service discovery, configuration management, and observability at that density remain demanding.
 Rotem-Gal-Oz revisited the granularity question in 2025 with AI in mind.
 He concedes that AI struggles with large solutions and that breaking systems into services makes them more tractable for agents.
 But he stops at the nanoservice threshold: “cross that threshold into nano-services, and you’re just creating overhead for no good reason.”
 The anti-pattern verdict, in his view, still holds.

 Each service carries a fixed development cost that is independent of how much business logic it contains: project scaffolding, dependency injection configuration, health checks, logging setup, deployment scripts, conversion layers between internal models and contracts.
-At microservice granularity, a handful to a few dozen services, this boilerplate is a manageable fraction of the codebase.
-At nanoservice granularity, hundreds of single-operation services, the boilerplate dominates.
+At microservice granularity, this boilerplate is a manageable fraction of the codebase.
+At nanoservice granularity, it dominates — and this is the cost that tips the ratio at single-operation granularity, specifically because it is the one cost AI collapses.

 This cost scales linearly with the number of services.
 Unlike network overhead (addressable through better protocols) and operational overhead (addressable through platform investment), development overhead could not be amortized.
 Every additional service required someone to write the same scaffolding again.